City Council

 Government

 The City of Port Townsend is a Legislative branch of government.
-The Council members are elected officers and serve four-year terms.
-The Mayor and Deputy Mayor are elected by the Council and serve two-year terms.
-We have a City Manager form of Government.
+Councilmembers are elected officers and serve four-year terms.
+The Mayor and Deputy Mayor are elected by Council on the first meeting of every other year and serve two-year terms.
+Port Townsend utilizes a Council-Manager form of Government.
 The responsibilities and authority of the City Manager and the City Council are regulated by the Revised Code of Washington (RCW) Section 35A.13.

 Meetings

 • Public Comment: All meetings are open to the public and public comment is welcomed at these meetings.
-You can also reach out to your elected officials with any comments or concerns.
-Meeting participants will be able to provide public comment during the meeting for up to three minutes.
+You can also reach out to your elected officials with any kudos, comments, or concerns using their email address.
+Meeting participants will be able to provide public comment during the meeting for up to three minutes, and can send in written public comment to City Hall, or use this form: Public Comment Submission (fillout.com).

-• Public Hearings: Persons wishing to testify before City Council may do so either by submitting verbal testimony during the public hearing or by submitting written comments to the City Clerk.
+• Public Hearings: Persons wishing to testify before City Council at a Public Hearing may do so either by submitting verbal testimony during the public hearing or by submitting written comments to the City Clerk.
 Written comments must be received by the close of the public hearing.
 Hearing documents are available for review in the City Clerk’s office.
 To submit any written comments for a public hearing:

 Office Hours/Contact

-Council members do not keep regular office hours at City Hall.
-You can contact Council Members by phone at (360) 379-2980, email: citycouncil@cityofpt.us, or write a letter and drop it off, or mail it to City Hall, 250 Madison Street, Port Townsend, WA 98368.
+Councilmembers do not keep regular office hours at City Hall.
+You can contact Councilmembers by phone at (360) 379-2980, email: citycouncil@cityofpt.us, or write a letter and drop it off, or mail it to City Hall, Attn: City Council, 250 Madison Street, Port Townsend, WA 98368.

 Amy Howard